 Leading Organizational Change

-This comprehensive document on leading organizational change is researched and written by Arthur Carmazzi, Global top 10 Organizational Culture and Leadership Consultant and Keynote Speaker and developer of the “Culture Evolution” organizational culture change consulting initiative
+This comprehensive document on leading organizational change is researched and written by Arthur Carmazzi, Globally ranked as the #4 Organizational Culture thought leader and #10 in Leadership for 2020.
+As an active Consultant, Coach, Keynote Speaker and developer of the “Culture Evolution” organizational culture change consulting initiative, he is consitenly involved in real world problems as organizational development solutions.

 The leader’s role in organizational change is not to define the change but rather to enlist and support team members to create and own an organizational culture that helps them to be personally successful in the process of achieving organizational goals.
 This document focuses on the organization culture elements needed in leading organizational culture change and how that affects engagement and organizational effectiveness.